zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 .. note::

    The preprocessed and concatenated DTS sources are stored in :file:`zephyr/<BOARD>.dts.pre.tmp` in the build directory.
+The final merged devicetree in DTS format is in :file:`zephyr/<BOARD>.dts_compiled`.
-Looking at this file can be handy for debugging.
+   These files can be useful for debugging.

 The merged devicetree, along with any :ref:`bindings <bindings>` referenced from it, is used to generate C preprocessor macros.
 This is handled by the